 The Company has evaluated subsequent events through the date which the condensed consolidated financial statements were issued.
-There were no material subsequent events that required recognition in these condensed consolidated financial statements.
+Refer to Note 6.
+Subsequent Events, for further discussion.

 2. DUE FROM RELATED PARTY

 A substantial portion of the legal services for the Company associated with the collection of delinquent assessments from property owners are performed by a law firm, Business Law Group ("BLG"), which was owned solely by Bruce M. Rodgers, the Chief Executive Officer of LMFA, until and through the date of the initial public offering.
 Following the offering, Mr. Rodgers transferred his interest in BLG to other attorneys at the firm through a redemption of his interest in the firm, and BLG is now under control of those lawyers.
 BLG has historically performed collection work primarily on a deferred billing basis wherein the law firm receives payment for services rendered upon collection from the property owners or at amounts ultimately subject to negotiations with the Company.